BitsNMetrics/Loyalty-Program---Customer-Segmentation---EDA/README.md

 You are provided with transaction and loyalty data from a shopping mall.

+## Sample Data Columns Explained
+The dataset contains transactional and customer-level information from NovaMall's loyalty program.
+Here are some key columns:

+Column Name	Description
+InvoiceID	Unique identifier for each transaction CustomerID	Unique ID for each customer
+CustomerName	Full name of the customer
+Age	Age of the customer
+Gender	Gender of the customer (e.g., Male, Female, Other) JoinDate	Date the customer joined the loyalty program VisitDate	Date of the purchase/visit
+Region	Geographical location of the customer (e.g., North, South, East, West) Category	Product category (e.g., Apparel, Electronics, Groceries) ProductID	Unique identifier for the purchased product ProductPrice	Price per unit of the product
+Quantity	Number of units purchased
+TotalSpent	Total amount spent before discount (ProductPrice × Quantity) Discount	Discount applied to the transaction FinalAmount	Total spent after discount (TotalSpent - Discount) PaymentMethod	Payment method used (e.g., Card, Cash, Wallet) MembershipStatus	Loyalty tier (e.g., Bronze, Silver, Gold, Platinum) Email, Phone	Contact details of the customer (optional for segmentation, not analysis)

 ## Objectives

 1. **Clean and Explore the Data**